rust-lang/cargo/doc/contrib/src/implementation/schemas.md

   - Defaulting to the first version, eventually warning the user of the implicit stale behavior (e.g. `package.edition` in `Cargo.toml`)
   - Without a default (e.g. `package.rust-version`, or a command-line flag like `--format-version`)

+> [!NOTE]
-Note: While `serde` makes it easy to support data formats that add new fields, new data types or supported values for a field are more difficult to future-proof against.
+> While `serde` makes it easy to support data formats that add new fields,
+> new data types or supported values for a field are more difficult to future-proof
+> against.